Current research students

 _________

-This multidisciplinary project examines the physical remains of Irish Magdalene Laundries, considering their changing meanings as objects of labour and containment to a highly disputed material realm of sensitive heritage.
+This doctoral project researches the physical remains of Irish religious institutions, including Magdalene Laundries, Mother and Baby Institutions, Industrial Schools, and Reformatory Schools, considering their changing meanings as objects of labour and containment to a highly disputed material realm of sensitive heritage.

-This study ultimately advocates for a survivor-informed ethical framework to refer to when interpreting, mediating, and charting a course for collections, artefacts, and buildings that have a traumatic past, particularly relating to the histories of institutional abuse in Ireland.
+Drawing from architectural, museological, and sensitive heritage practice, collaboration with survivors and affected people, oral histories, and theories of material culture, this project ultimately advocates for an ethical framework to refer to when interpreting, mediating, and charting a course for collections, artefacts, and buildings that have a traumatic past, particularly relating to the histories of institutional abuse in Ireland.

 _________